Help us understand our audience.

 • Overcoming initial skepticism from campus staff: Many administrative department leaders at BCC were not initially receptive to overhauling campus operations and processes to accommodate ASAP’s growth, thus necessitating interventions from school and program leadership.

 • A shortage of student advisors: Given the rapid pace of scaling, ASAP experienced significant challenges in hiring and onboarding new advisors.
 The program also struggled to fully train advisors on a truncated timeline.
-At BCC, ASAP hired 20 new advisors between 2016 and 2017, but had challenges maintaining the 1:150 advisor-student caseload ratio.
+At BCC, ASAP hired 20 new advisors between 2016 and 2017 but struggled to maintain the 150:1 student-advisor caseload ratio.

-• Effective communication with prospective students: Successfully communicating that most new and recently admitted full-time students were eligible for participation in the ASAP program was a marketing challenge.
-The program in its smaller pre-expansion state was perceived by some students as being selective, and messaging around the BCC expansion confronted this misperception.
+• Effective communication with prospective students: Successfully communicating that most new and recently admitted full-time students were eligible for the ASAP program was a marketing challenge.
+In its smaller pre-expansion state, some students perceived the program as being selective and messaging around the BCC expansion was needed to confront this misperception.

 Timeline